-What's in Lens Cleaning Solutions and Eye Drops?
+What's in Contact Lens Cleaning Solutions and Eye Drops?

 We already wrote about the different types of cleaning solutions and eye drops and their important role in a daily lens cleaning regimen.
 The market for cleaning solutions is huge, and there are many different brands and products.
 It can be quite overwhelming to understand the purpose of the various ingredients and what manufacturers put into their products.
 Which ingredients are for what?
 What is the science behind them?
 Disinfectants, wettings agents, protein removers, and preservatives are critical components of any lens care product.